-Environmental score: 6.53/100
+Disney's environmental score: 6.53/100

 Disney's environmental score of 6.53 puts it squarely in the 8th percentile of companies rated in the same sector.
 This could suggest that Disney is a leader in its sector terms of its environmental impact, and exposed to a lower level of risk.

-Social score: 13.06/100
+Disney's social score: 13.06/100

 Disney's social score of 13.06 puts it squarely in the 8th percentile of companies rated in the same sector.
 This could suggest that Disney is a leader in its sector when it comes to taking good care of its workforce and the communities it impacts.

-Governance score: 15.61/100
+Disney's governance score: 15.61/100

 Disney's governance score puts it squarely in the 8th percentile of companies rated in the same sector.
 That could suggest that Disney is a leader in its sector when it comes to responsible management and strategy, and exposed to a lower level of risk.

-Controversy score: 2/5
+Disney's controversy score: 2/5

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
 A high-profile company, Disney scored a 2 out of 5 for controversy – the second-highest score possible, reflecting that Disney has, for the most part, managed to keep its nose clean.